About Me

 Short Bio

 Joel Rust is a composer and sound artist who creates works across a variety of media.
 His recent works and works-in-progress include an opera, interactive installations, audiovisual ambient electronica, pieces for “Zoom choir,” and a song cycle about summoning angels.
 He has received commissions from artists and groups in the UK, USA, and France, and his works appear on recordings by Discantus, The Hermes Experiment, and the Choir of King’s College, London.
-Currently, he is a Visiting Assistant Professor at Emory University, having completed his studies at NYU, the Guildhall School of Music and Drama, Harvard, and Emmanuel College, Cambridge.
+Recently, he was a winner of the Molinari Quartet's Composition Competition.
+He has served on the faculty of New York University and Emory University, and completed his studies at NYU, the Guildhall School of Music and Drama, Harvard, and Emmanuel College, Cambridge.

 Long Bio